 Step 8: Exchange

-The sellers at the top of the chain will need to be the first to have their contract released and ready for exchange.
+The sellers at the bottom of the chain will need to be the first to have their contract released and ready for exchange.

-Once the process starts, exchange will cascade down the chain and will be concluded within the timeframe set.
+Once the process starts, exchange will cascade up the chain and will be concluded within the timeframe set.
 Once the process has been completed, the completion date cannot then be changed.

 The 10% (or 5%) deposit already cleared in your solicitor’s account will be paid to the seller on exchange of contracts and the date agreed for completion fixed in the contract.

 This is the point at which the purchase becomes legally binding.
 Kirk says: “If you back out after exchanging signed contracts, there are serious consequences.
 Not only will you lose the deposit, if you don’t complete on the fixed completion date stated in the contract, you’ll be in breach of contract too.
 And this means the seller could sue you for inconvenience and costs they’ve incurred as a result of your breach.”